wkumari/draft-wkumari-dnsop-extended-error/README.md

 8. Acknowledgements

-   The authors wish to thank Geoff Huston.
+   The authors wish to thank Geoff Huston and Bob Harold, Carlos M.
+   Martinez, Peter DeVries, George Michelson, Mark Andrews, Ondrej Sury, Edward Lewis, Paul Vixie, Shane Kerr.
 They also vaguely remember discussing this with a number of people over the years, but have forgotten who all they were -- if you were one of them, and are not listed, please let us know and we'll acknowledge you.